jessi25924/CymruVineyardProject1/README.md

 All testing conducted for this project has been documented in separate file [TESTING.md](TESTING.md).
 This includes:

-* Validation Testing: code checked for HTML and CSS using W3C validator and Jigsaw.
+* Validation: code checked for HTML and CSS using W3C validator and Jigsaw.

 * Lighthouse Testing: google lighthouse was used to test the site's Performance, Accessibility, and Best Practices.

-* Responsiveness Testing: ensuring the site function seamlessly across various devices using tools like Chrome DevTools.
+* Responsiveness: ensuring the site function seamlessly across various devices using tools such as Chrome DevTools.

-* Cross-Browser Testing: Validating compatibility on popular browsers, cluding Chrome, Firefox, Safari and Edge.
+* Browser Compatibility: Validating compatibility on popular browsers, cluding Chrome, Firefox, Opera and Edge.

-* Bug Fixes:
+* Bugs

 ## Deployment